jairam666666/data-science-projects/README.md

 Loss Function:

 In addition to the Generator and Discriminator loss, it has one more type of loss called as Cyclic-Consistency loss given by :
+Passing an image through both generators is called a cycle.
+Together, each pair of generator models are trained to better reproduce the original source image, referred to as cycle consistency.

+    Domain-B -> Generator-A -> Domain-A -> Generator-B -> Domain-B
+    Domain-A -> Generator-B -> Domain-B -> Generator-A -> Domain-A

+There is one further element to the architecture referred to as the identity mapping.